Searev/hyde/_posts/2018-01-18-making-app-angular-ethereum.md

 ---
 layout: post
-title: "Building a DApp with the Ethereum blockchain and Angular 5 - part 1: the Smart Contract"
+title: "Building a dApp with the Ethereum blockchain and Angular 5 - part 1: the Smart Contract"
 ---

 2017 has been a rich year for blockchain-based applications.
 Literally.
 Bitcoin